 The rear wing assembly must be fitted with two tethers.
-Each tether should have a cross sectional area of at least 7mm2 and a minimum breaking strength of 5kN.
+Each tether should have a cross sectional area of at least 7mm and a minimum breaking strength of 5kN.

-The outer end of each tether should be attached to opposite sides of the rear wing assembly between 500mm and 600mm from the plane Y=0, between X_R =150 and X_R =400, and above Z=675.
+The outer end of each tether should be attached to opposite sides of the rear wing assembly between 500mm and 600mm from the plane Y=0, between $X_R$ =150 and $X_R$ =400, and above Z=675.
 Each attachment must be able to withstand 5kN and the minimum bend-radius of the tether at the attachment is 3mm.

-The inboard end of each tether should be attached to the gearbox case ahead of X{DIF} =300, or to the rear wing support bracket.
-With The attachments must be able to withstand 7.5kN if independent or 15kN if common.
+The inboard end of each tether should be attached ahead of $X{DIF}$ =300 and below Z=550.
+The attachments must be able to withstand 7.5kN if independent or 15kN if common.
 The minimum bend-radius of the tether at the attachment is 3mm.
-In the case of the tether attaching to the wing support bracket, teams must provide calculations demonstrating that the attachment point would remain connected to the gearbox if the wing assembly becomes detached.

-Alternatively, the two tethers may be joined to a single tether with a cross s sectional area of at least 14mm^2 and a minimum breaking strength of 10kN using a fitting able to withstand 15kN and with a minimum bend radius of the tethers of 3mm.
-The inboard end of this tether should be attached to the gearbox case ahead of X{DIF} =300, with attachments able to withstand 15kN and with a minimum bend radius of the tether of 3mm.
+Alternatively, the two tethers may be joined to a single tether with a cross s sectional area of at least $14\text{mm}^2$ and a minimum breaking strength of 10kN using a fitting able to withstand 15kN and with a minimum bend radius of the tethers of 3mm.
+The inboard end of this tether should be attached ahead of $X{DIF}$ =300, and below Z=550, with attachments able to withstand 15kN and with a minimum bend radius of the tether of 3mm.